rydal/underground/README.md

 It requires the IP address to be forwarded to it by the web server, in the running case Nginx.

+This protocol has been submitted to the Internet task force and will hopefully become a standard.

 Rob Brew (<a href="mailto:rob@rydal.org">rob@rydal.org</a>).